finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 effective_until = '2013-10-20T19:20:30+01:00' # datetime | The effective datetime until which the Access Metadata is valid.
 If not supplied this will be valid indefinitely, or until the next 'effectiveAt' datetime of the Access Metadata (optional)

     try:
-        # [EXPERIMENTAL] PatchPersonAccessMetadata: Patch Access Metadata rules for a Person.
+        # [EARLY ACCESS] PatchPersonAccessMetadata: Patch Access Metadata rules for a Person.
         api_response = api_instance.patch_person_access_metadata(id_type_scope, id_type_code, code, access_metadata_operation, effective_at=effective_at, effective_until=effective_until)
         pprint(api_response)
     except ApiException as e: